Hari Singh (administrator)

 Hari Singh (1910–2003) was the Inspector General of Forests of India in the 1960s.
 Shri Hari Singh came from a find tradition of great Indian Foresters.
 Among several other awards, he was awarded the Member of the Order of the British Empire (MBE), a distinguishing honor bestowed upon him by the British Government.
-He held India's highest office of forest administration, namely, Inspector General of Forests, from 1964 to 1969, and graced innumberable national and international bodies on the development of the forestry sector.
+He held India's highest office of forest administration, namely, Inspector General of Forests, from 1964 to 1969, and graced innumerable national and international bodies on the development of the forestry sector.

 He recognized the importance of forests and gave them a respectable place in the Five-Year Plans.
 He was instrumental in enacting the 42nd. amendment of the constitution which brought forestry into the concurrent list.
 In 1966 he was responsible for the creation of the Indian Forest Service to cater to the need for inter-state coordination and uniformity of approach in dealing with the scientific management of forests and the environment.
 The Indian Forest Service was the third all-India service to be created, the others being the Indian Administrative Service and the Indian Police Service.
 Having studied forestry at the Edinburgh, he joined the Bombay Presidency as a Forest Officer and set a new direction to forest management in the state.
 He later served as chief conservator of forests of Gujarat.
 Heading the Forest Department at the Centre, he is credited not only with constituting the Indian Forest service but also introducing the concept of "social forestry" in India, a policy to preserve the greenery of the area, provide firewood, prevent soil erosion as well as consolidation of unmade road shoulders.
 In India today there is a major wing of the Forest Department focussing on social forestry.

 During his tenure as Inspector General of Forests he exhibited a quality of leadership of the highest order.
 He gave a new orientation to the Forest Department plans by making them industry oriented.
 He was largely instrumental in the formulation of a very important development scheme, viz., Quick Growing Species.
 It is under his stewardship that this scheme made very good progress.

 He initiated two U.N.D.P.
 Projects of very great importance for the country.
 These projects Were: